|WSDOT Wetland Interns|

-Other gear and equipment needs: We expect interns to be equipped with the following, you may borrow some of this equipment from lab stores at TESC.
+Other gear and equipment needs: We expect interns to be equipped with the following:

 - rubber knee boots (no felt soles allowed)

 - Appropriate foul weather gear

-- Folding pocket knife or a knife with cover for plant collection
+- Folding pocket knife or a knife with a sheath for plant collection

 Evaluations will be based on yourparticipation, attendance, and performance in field and laboratory activities.